waltont8/AdventOfCode2021/README.md

 ## Day 3: Binary Diagnostic
 This was a step up in difficulty from day 2.
 I found it quite hard in Haskell.
 For Haskell I need to have the whole picture in my head to put out a good solution and there was a lot going on in the puzzle compared to 1 and 2.
 Part 2 didn't feel like something I could work through iteratively (not whilst trying to be quick, anyway!)

+## Day 4: Giant Squid
+For real, the thing that took the longest here was that I forgot haskell can't tell the difference between -1 and - 1.
+Confusing early in the day!
+I guessed that part 2 would punish hackery on part 1 so I took a bit longer and, hurrah, got part 2 for free.